 2. The Motherboards CPU Socket is Different for Intel and AMD CPUs

-Another point closely related to the first point is that the motherboard socket for Intel and AMD CPUs are completely different.
+Another point related to the first is that the motherboard sockets for Intel and AMD CPUs are entirely different.

 A motherboard’s CPU socket is the placeholder where the CPU plugs into.
-Given that dimensions and the physical characteristics of AMD and Intel CPUs are different, you cannot use an Intel processor on an AMD motherboard.
+Given that the dimensions and physical characteristics of AMD and Intel CPUs differ, you cannot use an Intel processor on an AMD motherboard.

 Read in Detail: How to Check CPU Compatibility with Motherboard?

-3. The Motherboard Chipsets is Different Across Brands
+3. The Motherboard Chipsets are Different Across Brands

 Both Intel and AMD motherboards use completely different chipsets.
-A Chipset is basically the main controller of the motherboard and it determines, among a plethora of other feature, whether a certain CPU is compatible with the motherboard or not.
+A Chipset is the central controller of the motherboard, and it determines, among a plethora of other features, whether a particular CPU is compatible with the motherboard.

 Motherboard and CPUs Compatibility List

-The following tables lists down the motherboard chipsets the different AMD and Intel CPUs are compatible with:
+The following table lists the motherboard chipsets the different AMD and Intel CPUs are compatible with:

 |Intel||Z690||LGA 1700||12th Gen Intel CPUs|

 |B660||LGA 1700||12th Gen Intel CPUs|